its-cyberjaya/constitution/README.md

     * Secretary
     * Treasurer
   3. Divisions may be formed to carry out specific tasks under event committees and will be led by Heads and Deputy Heads.
-  4. An Event Director may appoint or remove the rest of his/her committee members and form divisions under the event with advice from the Executive Council.
+  4. An Event Director may appoint or dismiss the rest of his/her committee members and form divisions under the event with advice from the Executive Council.

 5. Advisors
   1. Provides advice on every perspective and the direction/objectives of the society.